Skip to contents

 Overview

-While the package’s functions accept many input formats, much of the work usually done involving it uses bigwig files, and the package covers both the flexible generation of such files, as well as their use for extracting and plotting data, whether in a single region or across many regions.
+While the package’s functions accept many input formats, much of the work is usually done on bigwig files, and the package covers both the flexible generation of such files, as well as their use for extracting and plotting data, whether in a single region or across many regions.

 This is exemplified in the following figure: